-Design as an ambassador bridging the human/digital experience.
+Design as if you’re a high old hippie bridging the human/digital experience

 If you’re in marketing, you’d better be keeping your client relevant.
-That means you’re digital first.
-More importantly though, it means you have to innovate.
-You have to take cold technology and and communicate soulful charms that warm the soul.
+That means more than “digital first.”
+It means you have to innovate and you have to connect with customers.
+Not consumers; we’re talking about people.
+You have to take cold technology and communicate soulful charms that warm the soul.

-Design as a writer, a painter, a calligrapher, an actor, a bartender (same thing?)
+Create as a writer, a painter, a set designer, an actor, a bartender (same thing?)

 You get the idea; bending your talent into adjacent or closely related derivatives feeds your talent.
 Beyond that, try working within the constraints of various creative fields.
 How would a painter design a poster?
 How would a bartender improve a coaster?
 How would a dancer have done your commercial?
 If you gave a writer from the 1930's a flux capacitor, how would they design a website?

-This is where, by a power of ten, you will really sharpen up.
-As a creative director working in digital environs, it was an absolute revelation to take it further and design branded spaces.
-Observing people interacting inside my design enhanced my understanding of how we connect customers to a brand, a product, a website, SaaS and more.
+This is where by a power of ten (or something like that) you sharpen up.
+As a design generalist working in digital and frictionless experience design, I feel compelled everyday to take it further and design branded spaces.
+Observing and thinking about people interacting inside spaces I’ve created has enhanced my understanding of how we connect customers to brands, products, websites, SaaS & more.

-So how does it apply to you?
-Only you can answer that, but it usually presents itself as something your clients ask you for that’s just out of your skill set.
-Like if you’ve been directing commercials for ten years and you’re overly reliant on your writers, enhance your wit with a year of improv classes.
-Awww, c’mon.
-You can do it!
-I mean, the entire point here is that you kind of already have what it takes, #amirite?
+It’s up to each of us to determine where we need exercise.
+It usually presents itself as something clients ask for that’s just out of our skill set.
+Like if you’ve been directing commercials for ten years and you’re overly reliant on your writers, enhance your wit with a few improv classes.

-Our clients wanted to see just how attached to their brand customers could become.
-We were happy to do whatever it took to create lasting moments with brands.
-Now, you may know that part of the XD discipline improves the online experience; but the other side of the concept revolves around designing brand-supportive moments which integrate naturally into the ways we experience the world.
+As a personal example, our clients wanted to see just how attached to their brand customers could become.
+We were happy to do whatever it took to create lasting moments with their brands.
+Now, we know that part of the XD / Experience Design discipline improves the online experience; but the other side of the concept revolves around designing brand-supportive moments which integrate naturally into the ways we experience the world.
 And so, without much fuss, we just did what we do: we took it further.
 Well, okay.
 A lot further.
 Did it work?
 Sure it did.
 Let’s look at some social data.

-I guide brands through difficult problems using a combination of empathy & first principles.
+Good designers guide brands through difficult problems using a combination of empathy & first principles.
 What’s really there?
 Not the paradigm, not the perception; what’s actually happening?
 What are we trying to accomplish?
 Are we addressing real problems?
-Identify not just what works visually, but what caused the problem in the first place.
+Make sure to identify not just what works visually, but what caused the problem in the first place.
 Once you’ve nailed that down, the rest is execution.
 The magic will flow.